Information for Whānau

 Sickness, Behavioural Issues & Accidents

-• Throughout the day, if your tamaiti is unable to be settled and/or is not responding to the team, you will be contacted and required to collect them from Give Us Your Kids immediately.
+- Throughout the day, if your tamaiti is unable to be settled and/or is not responding to the team, kaitiaki will guide your tamaiti/tamariki back into alignment with our values.
+If kaitiaki are still finding the behaviour disruptive your tamaiti/tamariki will be moved through the traffic light system and you may be contacted and required to collect them from Give Us Your Kids immediately.

 Give Us Your Kids: Policies and Procedures